somosnlp/somosnlp.org/pages/hackathon/index.en.md

 By participating you will have the opportunity to:
-- ✨ Learn through live workshops and talks
+- ✨ Learn from live workshops and talks
 - ✨ Access hundreds of USD in GPU and API credits to build your project
 - ✨ Win prizes worth 1500, 1000 or 500 USD (1st, 2nd and 3rd place)
-- ✨ Earn conference tickets and nominations to the Nova talent network
+- ✨ Win conference tickets and nominations to the Nova talent network
-- ✨ Get mentored by leading people in the NLP field
+- ✨ Earn mentorships with leading people in the NLP field
 - ✨ Co-author papers at international NLP conferences
 - ✨ Get a participation (or winning team) certificate for the hackathon